Los bienaventurados, 2022

 Wood, metal pins, photographs.

-In the introduction to the book Los bienaventurados by María Zambrano, from which the title is taken, it is stated that “blessed is the happy person, happy with what is and with what there is”.
-This way of life can be seen in the characters in the photographs, but also in the austerity, resilience, hardness or difficulty, representations of an “original feeling” that “comes from within”.
-According to the Spanish philosopher, this feeling, comparable to mystical experience, suggests that “through passivity, silence or suffering, a radical, metaphysical and transcendent knowledge can be achieved that can even be perceived from within”.
+In the introduction to María Zambrano’s book Los bienaventurados, from which the title is taken, it is stated that ‘blessed is the happy person, happy with what they are and with what there is’.
+This resilient and austere approach of the craftsman connects with an ‘original feeling’ that ‘comes from within’, which, according to the Spanish philosopher, is comparable to a mystical experience.
+And it is through this connection with the depths that ‘one can attain a radical, metaphysical and transcendent knowledge that can even lead to the revelation of the sacred’.

-(1) The photographs are taken from several books on Spanish folk crafts from the 1970s and 1980s.
-These books were produced by photographers such as Català Roca, Armengol and Natacha Seseña, among others, with the aim of documenting the last manual crafts before they were completely lost.
-These visual testimonies are complemented by texts by Artigas, Corredor-Matheos and Mª Antonia Pelauzy.
+(1) Most of the photographs in this work have been taken from books published in the 1970s and 1980s with the aim of documenting the last manual trades before they disappeared completely.
+These visual testimonies by photographers such as Català Roca, Armengol and Natacha Seseña, among others, were complemented by texts by Artigas, Corredor-Matheos and Mª Antonia Pelauzy.

 _______